 xfhell was designed from the beginning to be simple and efficient, decoding Hellschreiber signals using mostly integer arithmetic and simple processing methods.
 It uses the computer's sound card to detect the pulsed/fsk'd tone signal that makes up the Hellschreiber characters, by implementing a Goertzel tone detector algorithm.
 The output from the detector is painted directly to the Receive window in continuous Gray scale so that there is no thresholding of signal intensity.

 "Waterfall" display with

-xfhell has a "Waterfall" (audio spectrum) display derived from an FFT of the receiver's audio output.
+xfhell has a "Waterfall" (audio spectrum) display derived from an DFT of the receiver's audio output.
 A vertical red line indicates the center frequency of the tone detector.
 When tuning a signal manually, its trace should be centered on this line for best results.
 Clicking with the center button on the display reverses the background/foreground colors of the display.
 The Waterfall display also indicates the spectrum of the transmitted signal.

 Macros in Transmit